mmkuang/grayclhn.github.io/index.md

 with a PhD from UC San Diego in 2009, where I worked with Graham Elliott and Allan Timmermann.

-This page has research and teaching links.
-Everything else is at my blog, <http://pseudotrue.com>, or at the [Econometrics Free Library Project][EFLP] (a free textbook development project that you should contribute to).

 * **Email:** gcalhoun at iastate dot edu (university) and gray at clhn dot co [sic] (all other email and IM)
 * **Office:** 467 Heady Hall, (515) 294-6271.